ioBroker/ioBroker/doc/STATE_ROLES.md

 * sensor.alarm.power    - No power (voltage = 0)
 * sensor.alarm.secure   - door opened, window opened or motion detected during alarm is ON.
 * sensor.door           - door opened (true) or closed (false)
-* sensor.light          - feedback from lamp, that it is ON
+* sensor.light          - feedback from a lamp, that it is ON
 * sensor.lock           - actual position of lock
 * sensor.motion         - motion sensor
 * sensor.noise          - noise detected